cunarist/rinf/README.md

 Ideally, **Flutter** would deal with the cross-platform user interface while **Rust** handles the business logic.
 The front-end and back-end can be completely separated, meaning that Dart and Rust codes are detachable from each other.
 These two worlds communicate through channels and streams.

 Use [MessagePack](https://msgpack.org/) for serializing messages sent between Dart and Rust as provided by the Rust template unless you have other reasons not to do so.
-For those who aren't familiar, MessagePack is a nested binary structure similar to JSON, but much faster and more efficient.
+For those who aren't familiar, MessagePack is a nested binary structure similar to JSON, but faster and smaller.

 Data being sent between Dart and Rust are basically bytes arrays, represented as `Uint8List` in Dart and `Vec<u8>` in Rust.
 Though using MessagePack serialization is recommended, you can send any kind of bytes data as you wish such as a high-resolution image or some kind of file data, or just toss in a blank bytes array if you don't need additional details.